richardhsu/richardhsu.github.io/_posts/2014-01-31-mac-kindle-bug.markdown

 your account and re-register!
 Now all your books should appear in your library for you to download!
 I've had to do this a couple of times which is annoying but at least it works!
 Hope they fix this issue!

+**Edit (June 27, 2014):** Apparently, this happens on the Windows version too.
+You'll need to deregister as well and re-register to get all the books to appear again.
+Quite disappointing.